verfasor/ThinkPad-T530-Hackintosh/README.md

 **DISCLAIMER: You're nothing but an a-hole if you sell EFI folder (config) that's readily available for free.**

 **Update: The repo contains files for both Mojave and Catalina.
-The guide is only applicabe to Catalina.
-Well, you could adapt the same for Mojave also.**
+The guide in the readme.md is only applicabe to Catalina.
+The guide for Mojave is available [on my website]( https://mighil.com/thinkpad-t530-hackintosh).**

 # T530 Hackintosh Catalina Clover & Config.